 Maoz - They are falafel takeaways where you can fill your own pita to the brim with a whole selection of fillings.

 08002 Barcelona, España.

 It is worth noting that whilst the festival goes on there are other events that will be taking place in the clubs and bars all over Barcelona.
-Some of these will be official events that are organised by the festival itself.
-For these events you will be able to get in with your Primavera Sound ticket (if you are a weekend ticket holder).
+Some of these will be official events that are organised by the festival organisers themselves.
+For these events, you will be able to get in with your Primavera Sound ticket (if you are a weekend ticket holder).
 Keep an eye out on the Official Primavera Sound website for further details closer to the event.